 Drugs Can Be Good

 Around the 4th or 5th move day, I found some homeopathic travel drops.
-I’ve used two different kinds and both are great.
-You can find them at PetCo or PetSmart.
+I’ve used two different kinds and both are great – though we use HomeoPet the most.
+You can sometimes find them at PetCo and PetSmart, and definitely on Amazon.
 I give them about 1/3 of a dose in their wet food and it takes the edge off.
 If we’re having a longer travel day, I give them another 1/3 dose when we stop for a lunch break.

 The cats are now fully adapted to their RV home.
 They love napping on the large dash when the sun’s out and watching the birds outside.
 They chase each other all over the RV and seem friendlier when strangers come to visit…even Callie.
 Callie still hides when we’re packing up, but they’re all fine while we’re actually driving and go right back to life as usual as soon as we stop.